 MX is also subject to certain foreign regulatory requirements imposed by the regulators which have granted MX specific authorizations.
-The U.S. CFTC granted no-action relief to MX in 2002 permitting U.S. broker-dealers to have remote access to most of MX's futures products.
+In 2002, the CFTC granted no-action relief to MX, as an FBOT, permitting U.S. broker-dealers to have remote access to most of MX's futures products.
 According to the no-action relief, MX is required to report to the CFTC on a regular basis and disclose any material changes affecting its application.
-In the U.K., the Financial Services Authority ("FSA") granted comfort to MX to allow remote access to its futures and options products to U.K. "authorized persons".
+In the U.K., the FSA granted comfort to MX to allow remote access to its futures and options products to U.K. "authorized persons".
 MX is required to notify the FSA of material changes to its business that could affect its status in the U.K. In France, the Autorité des marchés financiers recognized MX as an exchange, thereby enabling it to give remote access to its futures and options markets to French broker-dealers.
 MX is required to notify France's Autorité des marchés financiers of any material changes affecting its recognition.